Folling/alloy/README.md

 File and directory names are are to be formatted using snake_case.
 Excluded from this rule are files that have a certain convention such as .gitignore, LICENCE.txt and markdown files.

 # Support
-I have a fulltime job and can only afford so much time for alloy (the root project of graphite).
-If you would like to change that in the future consider donating to the project (note: Donating link will follow, graphite isn't worth donating yet).
+I have a fulltime job and can only afford so much time for alloy.
+If you would like to change that in the future consider donating to the project (note: Donating link will follow, alloy isn't worth donating yet).
 I also appreciate feedback (next to constructive criticism) so feel free to email me at coding@folling.de.